-22.2.1 The Department for Levelling Up, Housing and Communities (formerly MCHLG) issued a directive in 2016 providing councils with the flexibility to use capital receipts for qualifying revenue expenditure, with 2021/22 being the final year for this directive.
-In February 2021 it was announced that there would be a 3-year extension, and further details are awaited.
+22.2.1 The Department for Levelling Up, Housing and Communities (formerly MCHLG) issued a directive in 2016 providing councils with the flexibility to use capital receipts for qualifying revenue expenditure, initially 2021/22 was the final year for this directive, but on 4 April 2022 the department announced an extension to the policy by a further three yearsending in 2024/25.
 Ealing's strategy is set out in Annex A.